wusai2333/trib/doc/labs.md

 In fact, for most of the time, you might be just working on the machines with `triblab` as your working directory.

+## Lab Roadmap

+- **Lab 1**.
+Reimplement a Tribbler service, split the logic into a stateless front-end and a key-value pair back-end.
+The front-end will call the back-end via RPC.
+After this, we should have a scalable front-end design, where they can serve on multiple addresses concurrently.
+The back-end will still be single.
+- **Lab 2**.
+We scale up the key-value pair back-ends using consistent hashing on the keys.
+The challenge for this part would be how to sort the Tribbles that are stored on different servers in a reasonable order without using a global clock.
+- **Lab 3**.
+We make the back-end fault-tolerent, by using distributed hash table and replications.
+As a result, back-end servers can now join, leave, or be killed.

+## Misc

 For convenience, you might set environment variables in your `.bashrc`:

 ```